DaintyJet/CCDC2022-Task2-Writeup/README.md

    * In this scenario we are using the [HAProxy](https://hub.docker.com/_/haproxy) container.
 This is an TCP/HTTP proxy.
 1. Web server containers, or service containers.
 These are containers that clients will need to establish connections with through the proxy.
 We also will want to enable SSH on them, and connect with SSH through the proxy.
    * In this scenario we use a custom image that will (likely) need to be modified to enable SSH.
 It is a [django container](https://hub.docker.com/r/sh0rtcyb3r/ccdc23_af_django)
+   * We did modify this container and it is located a https://hub.docker.com/r/daintyjet/ccdc23_af_django_ssh
 1. Database containers, or protected containers.
 Theses containers are not supposed to be accessible to the proxy or any outside systems.
 Only the Web server or service containers should be able to access these containers.
    * This is simply going to be a database container(s), in our case it is going to be a [postgres](https://hub.docker.com/_/postgres) databse
 ### Enabling SSH on Containers